runmyrobot/runmyrobot_android/README.md

 - Version 3.2 or higher.
 May not be buildable on lower versions

+## Branches

+### master

+The most stable code in the repo.
+Can be used for testing and is known to work

+### devel

+The latest code, mostly stable, but might have issues

+Please Note!
+During the development stages of this project, this branch sometimes may not be buildable!
+I will try to keep it clean, but sometimes might not be able to.

 ## Device Limitations

 - Setup to be capable of running on Android 4.1 (API 16) or higher.
 Some devices may run into issues, so feel free to report them